edgedb/easy-edgedb/chapter12/index.md

 So that's how function overloading works - you can create functions with the same name as long as the signature is different.

-You see overloading in a lot of existing functions, such as [sum](https://www.edgedb.com/docs/edgeql/funcops/set#function::std::sum) which takes in all numeric types and returns the sum. [std::to_datetime](https://www.edgedb.com/docs/edgeql/funcops/datetime#function::std::to_datetime) has even more interesting overloading with all sorts of inputs to create a `datetime`.
+You see overloading in a lot of existing functions, such as {eql:func}`docs:std::sum` which takes in all numeric types and returns the sum. {eql:func}`docs:std::to_datetime` has even more interesting overloading with all sorts of inputs to create a `datetime`.

 `fight()` was pretty fun to make, but that sort of function is better done on the gaming side.
 So let's make a function that we might actually use.
 Since EdgeQL is a query language, the most useful functions are usually ones that make queries shorter.